Active Sampling for the Quickest Detection of Markov Networks: Introduction

-Despite their discrepancies in settings and approaches, all the aforementioned studies on controlled sensing assume that the available actions are {\sl independent}, or they follow a first-order stationary Markov process.
+Despite their discrepancies in settings and approaches, all the studies above on controlled sensing assume that the available actions are {\sl independent} or follow a first-order stationary Markov process.
 This is in contrast to the setting of this paper, in which the correlation structure in the generated data under one hypothesis or both induces co-dependence among the control actions.
 In this paper, we devise a sequential sampling strategy for detecting Markov networks, in which the correlation model plays a significant role in forming the sampling decisions.
 Specifically, the devised selection rule, unlike the Chernoff rule, incorporates the correlation structure into the decision-making via accounting for the impact of each action on the future ones and selecting the one with the largest {\sl expected} information under the most likely true hypothesis.
 The associated optimality guarantees are established, and the specific results for the special case of Gaussian distributions are characterized.
-The gains of the proposed selection rule are also delineated analytically and by numerical evaluations.
+The gains of the proposed selection rule are also delineated analytically and by numerical evaluations. {\bf Active learning for model selection.} Unlike for model detection, active sampling for model selection (structure learning) is investigated in more depth~\cite{cohn1996active,vats:14,dasarathy:16,tong:01,tong:01b,he2008active}.
+In~\cite{cohn1996active}, a model selection problem in a supervised setting is considered, to which active learning is applied in order to identify the set of training examples that should be used to minimize the integrated variance of the model.
+The studies in~\cite{vats:14} and~\cite{dasarathy:16} propose active learning algorithms for selecting the structures of MRFs.
+Their main distinction from our work is that they are concerned with a structure learning problem, while in this paper, the true model is selected from a finite set of candidate models.
+In~\cite{tong:01,tong:01b,he2008active}, active learning over Bayesian networks.
+In~\cite{tong:01}, it is assumed that the graphical model underlying the Bayesian network is known, and the objective is estimating network parameters.
+The studies in~\cite{tong:01b,he2008active,murphy:01} are concerned with learning the connectivity structure, the parameters, and the direction of the causal relationship among the nodes.